shivannis/xandr-docs-public/xandr-docs/customer-support/xcs-opening-a-new-case.md

 An outage occurs when an essential production feature is broken with no viable workaround.
 Examples include:

-- Loss of ad serving or severe ad serving latency.
+- Severe loss of ad serving or severe ad serving latency.
-- Is not accessible.
-- Persistent API time-outs.
+- UI is not accessible or consistent API timeouts.
 - Reporting is not accessible or reports are delayed for over six hours.

-For more information, see [Client Services](xcs-xandr-client-services.md).

 ## Step 4: Add a subject and description